PGY2 Pediatric Pharmacy Residency

 Rotations and Experiences

-Residents will conduct a research project throughout their residency year that includes presenting the results at a regional residency conference and preparing a written manuscript.
-Presentation skills will be enhanced by giving an ACPE-accredited seminar presentation along with case presentations throughout the year.
+Residents will conduct a research project throughout their residency year that includes presenting the results at the PPAG annual conference and preparing a written manuscript.
+Presentation skills will be enhanced by giving an ACPE-accredited seminar presentation along with other formal presentations throughout the year.
 Residents will also gain experience with teaching and precepting through the completion of a Teaching Certificate program and co-precepting pharmacy students on clinical rotations.

 - Pediatric Infectious Diseases